smartroboticslab/srl-mav-sim/README.md

 rosrun mavros mavparam set NAV_RCL_ACT 0     # RC loss failsafe modea -> 0 (Not documented)
 ```

+Or simply type `make fix_px4` in the terminal.
+Then you can test out whether
-You can test out whether you can take off by running:
+the drone can take off by running:

 ```
-python3 scripts/test_offboard_mode.py
+python3 scripts/test_offboard_mode.py  # Sends offboard + arm + position setpoint command
 ```

 ## MAVROS